- 100% Secure Payments & Shipping

 Vinpocetine’s roles in supporting brain function are multi-modal and include its influence on cerebral circulation, its antioxidant activity in the brain, and its role in affecting ion channels and cytokine production (9-11).

 Together, these varied actions support overall brain tissue health and function.
-The efficacy and safety of vinpocetine have been tested and validated by in vitro, animal, and human studies.
+The efficacy and safety of vinpocetine have been tested and validated by in vitro, and animal studies.

 When I Use Memory Charge: